 Pawnote from the Blog Dogs of Dalmatian DIY

-🦴 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
-Different animals will have different preferences (likes or dislikes) and dietary needs.
+Hungry for more tasty treats?
+There are all sorts of homemade dog treat ideas in our blog archives.
+You can also use use the category and tag labels above/ below this post to find other recipes that might be of interest or use our internal search tools to find something specific.
+Remember, treats (bought or homemade) are for spoiling your pup in moderation.
+Different animals will have different preferences (likes or dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies or intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.